 There’s no typical crash or debilitating aftermath stage from using weed like there is from alcohol.
 Telltale traces may linger in your body, however.

 When you get high, your body metabolizes THC and creates certain organic compounds.
+What it feels like to be high on cannabis can very based on a number of factors.
 Different types of weed highs will leave different concentrations of these compounds, or metabolites, in your urine.
 These compounds are harmless, but it may take a few days or weeks to excrete them all.

 Also, some stages of being high can give you the munchies, so watch out for unwanted weight gain.
 Keep healthy snacks ready, or develop some other coping mechanism.